korobochkin/mark-user-as-spammer/plugin/readme.txt

 2. If you ban someone he can't log in anymore and WordPress shows up the error notice during login process.

 == Frequently Asked Questions ==

+= Why deleting accounts is not good idea? =

+This plugin helpfull if you want disable any accounts but not want delete the account.
+Deleting account is not good idea because you can delete good account.
+After deleting you can't restore account but with this plugin you can ban or unban accounts anytime.
+You can ban or unban users on /wp-admin/users.php page by clicking links bellow username.
+Be careful, you can ban yourself, administrators or other highlevel users.

 = Which information plugin stores in DB? =